ry2x/TypeScript-Discord.js-v.14-template/README.md

 I added Button interaction and Context interaction to this, and I will add more features like select list in the future.

-> This project is a frok of [TSLARoadster/TypeScript-Discord.js-v14-Template](https://github.com/TSLARoadster/TypeScript-Discord.js-v14-Template)
+> This project is a fork of [TSLARoadster/TypeScript-Discord.js-v14-Template](https://github.com/TSLARoadster/TypeScript-Discord.js-v14-Template)

 And you can find another features on my [another discord bot repo](https://github.com/ry2x/mofumofu-discord-bot)!